 To the Top

 How do I initiate my relocation to the lab?

-You should submit your Request for Movement of Household Goods form to your PC or PA three weeks prior to your proposed move date.
+You should submit your Request for Movement of Household Goods form to your PC at least three weeks prior to your proposed move date.
 Your request will be sent to our contracted moving company, Azar Storage, and they will contact you directly to arrange your move.

 An Azar Storage representative will contact you.
 If you do not hear within a reasonable time, please contact your PC or Nancy Diener, 202-334-2731, our program’s relocation liaison.

 If I don’t have a place by the time of the move, can goods be stored?